yyrliu/nomad-distro-dev/README.md

 After the initial setup, here’s how to manage your daily development tasks.

-1. Update the environment (This step updates the submodules and installs the necessary dependencies):
+1. Update the environment (This step installs the necessary dependencies):

    ```bash
    uv run poe setup